AaronBeltran1/WD-Finals/readme.md

 ## Rules and Principles
 1. Always use ***WD-*** in the front of the Title of the Project for the Subject followed by your custom naming.
 2. Do not rename any .html files; always use 'index.html' as the filename.
+3. Make sure that the files are in their own folders.
+4. Rename the folder based on the website.
+5. Use only External CSS
-3. File Structure to follow
+6. File Structure to follow below.

 ```
 WD-ProjectName